Alexander the Alabarch: Ancestry and family

 Alexander's family lived in Alexandria, Egypt.
 Although nothing is known about Alexander's parents, they must have been noble and wealthy, because Josephus reports that Alexander "surpassed all his fellow citizens both in ancestry and in wealth."
 (Antiquities 20.100).
 Philo was Alexander's older brother.

-Alexander had two sons, Tiberius Julius Alexander and Marcus Julius Alexander (AD 16–44).
+Alexander had two sons, Tiberius Julius Alexander and Marcus Julius Alexander.
 After 41 AD, Alexander and Agrippa I arranged for their children to be married.
 Alexander's second son Marcus Julius was wed to princess Berenice.
 Marcus Julius died prematurely without producing any children with Berenice.
 Tiberius Julius was the Procurator of Judea from 46 to 48 and the Prefect of Egypt from 66 to 69.
 In 70, he participated in the Siege of Jerusalem as Titus' second-in-command.

 It is possible that either Alexander's father or paternal grandfather was granted Roman citizenship by the Roman dictator Julius Caesar.
 His ancestors and family had social ties and connections to the priesthood in Judea, the Hasmonean dynasty, the Herodian Dynasty, and the Julio-Claudian dynasty in Rome.